ansys/pylumerical/doc/source/user_guide/working_with_simulation_objects.rst

 Linked properties
 ^^^^^^^^^^^^^^^^^^

-In Lumerical, some object properties are linked and affect each other.
+In Lumerical, some object properties affect each other.
-For example, in a geometry object (such as the rectangle), the dimension can either be set using ``x span`` and ``x``, or ``x min`` and ``x max``.
+For example, in a geometry object, such as the rectangle, you can either set the dimension using ``x span`` and ``x``, or ``x min`` and ``x max``.
-When setting properties that are linked, unexpected changes may occur to the object.
+When you set linked properties, unexpected changes may occur to the object.

 **Example**